 How Ant Eggs Fit into the Colony Lifecycle

-The presence of eggs signals an actively reproducing colony.
-After eggs are laid by the queen, they hatch into larvae, which are fed and protected by worker ants.
-After several molts, the larvae pupate and eventually emerge as adults workers, soldiers, or new queens and males, depending on the colony’s needs.
+The presence of ant eggs signals an actively reproducing colony.
+After the queen lays eggs, they hatch into larvae, which are fed and protected by worker ants.
+After several molts, the larvae pupate and eventually emerge as adult workers, soldiers, or new queens and males, depending on the colony’s needs.

 An established colony can house thousands of ants, and once it matures, it may send out winged reproductive ants (called alates) to start new colonies.
-That’s why addressing ant infestations early especially when eggs are present is critical to keeping the population under control.
+That’s why addressing ant infestations early, especially when ant eggs are present, is critical to keeping the population under control.

 Why DIY Solutions May Fall Short

-Professional pest control providers use targeted strategies designed to reach the entire colony, including its reproductive members.
-That’s why recognizing the signs especially egg presence is so valuable in making the right decision for treatment.
+Professional providers use targeted strategies designed to reach the entire colony, including its reproductive members.
+That’s why recognizing the signs, especially the presence of eggs, is so valuable for making the right ant control decision.

 What to Do If You Find Ant Eggs

-If you suspect or confirm the presence of ant eggs in your home, it’s best to contact a trusted local expert in pest control Richmond BC.
-A trained technician can properly identify the species, locate the nest, and create a treatment plan that eliminates the entire colony not just the surface-level problem.
+If you suspect or confirm the presence of ant eggs in your house, it’s best to contact a trusted local expert in pest control in Richmond, BC.
+A trained technician can properly identify the species, locate the nest, and create a treatment plan that eliminates the entire colony, not just the surface-level problem.

-Avoid attempting to remove the eggs or disturb the nest without a clear plan, as this may cause ants to relocate and spread further throughout your property.
+Avoid removing the eggs or disturbing the nest without a clear plan, as this may cause ants to relocate and spread further throughout your property.

 Prevention Tips for Homeowners